 We have seen so many fabulous interior blog posts throughout the year and if you are already a fan of the IBA Blog you will know that each month we write a round-up of the top 25 posts we have spotted from the month before.
 To mark the start of the New Year, we thought we would go back over the top posts from 2016 and select our favorite 50…

 Sarah Akwisombe was born to be an interior stylist and in her post she gathered together the ten signs that you could have been too.
 From restyling your bookshelves every other week to create the perfect #shelfie, to hoarding coffee table books, you too might just have the stylist edge.

-Abigail Ahern’s post on how to choose the right colour scheme for you is a must read for anyone looking to redecorate.
-From using the colours in your wardrobe to listening to your own instincts over other peoples’, it will give you the confidence to make a big colour change.
+Abigail Ahern’s post on how to choose the right color scheme for you is a must read for anyone looking to redecorate.
+From using the colors in your wardrobe to listening to your own instincts over other peoples’, it will give you the confidence to make a big color change.

 Swoonworthy’s design A to Zs are essential for anyone with a love of interiors.
 With something for everyone to learn from experienced designers to those that have never picked up a paint brush, it has everything you need to know before embarking on your next project.

 January was the dreaded spring cleaning time yet again which gave us the chance to throw out the old and tired and spruce up our homes.
 The National Design Academy created this essential guide for de-cluttering which will leave you with a home akin to the most discerning designers by the time you are finished.

 In early 2016 Rose Quartz and Serenity were huge news in the interior blogging world and Bre from Brepurpose, after taking a while to come round to the choices, created this excellent decorating guide on how to use them in the home.
 Preferring to use them separately, each inspirational image is more beautiful than the last…